 The Bermuda Monetary Authority has signed agreements with most European Union (EU) member states on the Alternative Investment Fund Managers Directive (AIFMD), a pre-condition to allowing non-EU AIFMs access to EU markets.
 Bermuda is to be among the next group of third-country assessments for non-EU passport rights—of benefit to Bermuda-based hedge-fund managers and EU-based investors.

-Bermuda’s funds industry is establishing an AIMA (Alternative Investment Management Association) Bermuda branch in 2016.
+Bermuda’s funds industry established an AIMA (Alternative Investment Management Association) Bermuda branch in 2016.

 Bermuda has signed Model 2 intergovernmental agreements (IGAs) with the US and UK under the Foreign Account Tax Compliance Act (FATCA), along with Chile, Hong Kong, Japan and Switzerland.

-Bermuda is working on next steps for OECD standards for Base Erosion & Profit Shifting (BEPS) compliance.
-The island is expected to require Bermuda multi-nationals to file country-by-country reports in 2017 for CY 2016, putting Bermuda in good standing with OECD member states in compliance.
+Bermuda has adopted OECD standards for Base Erosion & Profit Shifting (BEPS) compliance, signing the Declaration to the Multilateral Competent Authority Agreement in 2016 for the automatic exchange of financial account information via Common Reporting Standard (CRS) and Country-by-Country (CbC) reports.
+The agreement, made after consultation with industry, requires Bermuda multi-nationals to file reports in 2017 for CY 2016, putting Bermuda in good standing with OECD member states in compliance.

 Bermuda does not qualify as a ‘tax haven’ under the OECD’s definition.
 The OECD identifies four factors that should all be met to qualify jurisdictions as tax havens: lack of transparency; lack of information exchange; no substantial activity; and no or nominal tax on income.
 In a 2009 report, the OECD found: “No or nominal tax is not sufficient in itself to classify a country as a tax haven.”